 Nonetheless, many of those clinics still stand.
 And in some cases, they grew into networks of clinics serving whole regions with community owned and operated primary care clinics.

 Dal Macon explains his role as coordinator of the Student Health Coalition’s non-medical techs, bringing light to its operations behind the scenes.
-Link to full interview with Dal Macon.
+Full footage of interview with Dal Macon.
 Continued

 Dal Macon briefly shares about some of his post-Student Health Coalition community projects, including having served on the board of Marie Cirillo’s Community Land Trust and organized outreach efforts through the Center for Health Services at Vanderbilt University.
-Link to… Continued
+Full… Continued

 Dal Macon distinguishes the Student Health Coalition’s activism from other “radical” movements of the time.
 He expounds on the context of what it meant to be “radical”, how it was generally perceived, and why SHC participants didn’t identify as such… Continued